DucManhPhan/DucManhPhan.github.io/_posts/2020-01-31-Some-important-concepts-of-OOP.md

 ## Programming paradigm

-According to [wikipedia.com](https://en.wikipedia.org/wiki/Programming_paradigm), we have a definition of programming paradigm:
+According to [Programming pradigm of wikipedia.com](https://en.wikipedia.org/wiki/Programming_paradigm), we have a definition of programming paradigm:

 ```
 Programming paradigms are a way to classify programming languages based on their features.
 Languages can be classified into multiple paradigms.